Average Real Estate Agent Commission Rates (2024 Update)

 Clever connects you with experienced agents from reputable brokerages like Century 21 and Keller Williams.
 It also pre-negotiates 1.5% listing agent commission rate, which is half the rate most realtors charge.

 You have the flexibility to interview multiple realtors to ensure you find the right match for your needs.
 And if you decide it's not for you, there's no obligation to continue.
-This service is offered free of charge, providing a no-risk opportunity for sellers.
+This service is free, providing a no-risk opportunity for sellers.

 💰 Never pay the full 6% commission again